ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       due to the effect of the DMARC policy discovery mechanism described in Section 5.7.2.1.

-Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 21]

-Internet-Draft                  DMARCbis                   December 2021

-   t:  A standalone flag indicating that the Domain Owner is testing the
-      published policy. (plain-text; OPTIONAL).
-This flag has no valid values.
-If the "t" flag is present in a DMARC policy record, it is a request that the actor performing the DMARC verification check to not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
-If the flas is absent, it is a request to have the published policy applied as specified to any message that produces a DMARC "fail" result.
+   t:  DMARC policy test mode (plain-text; OPTIONAL; default is 'n').
+      For the RFC5322.From domain to which the DMARC record applies, the "t" tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
 This parameter does not affect the generation of DMARC reports.
+Possible values are as follows:

+      y:  A request that the actor performing the DMARC verification check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
+The domain owner is currently testing its specified DMARC assessment policy.

+      n:  The default, a request to apply the policy as specified to any message that produces a DMARC "fail" result.

    v:  Version (plain-text; REQUIRED).
 Identifies the record retrieved
       as a DMARC record.
 It MUST have the value of "DMARC1".
 The value